usb4java/usb4java/src/main/assembly/README.txt

 commons-lang3-*.jar        (Apache Commons Lang library needed by usb4java)

-If you don't want usb4java to extract the native libraries into a temporary directoy on each program start then you might want to distribute them in extracted form with your application.
+If you don't want usb4java to extract the native libraries into a temporary directory on each program start then you might want to distribute them in extracted form with your application.
 Just make sure your classpath points to the directory where you extracted the JARs.